-- Separate eggs, one by one, putting the yolks in the ricotta bowl and the whites in a clean (very clean and dry, with no traces of oil or grease) bowl.
+- Separate eggs, one by one, putting the yolks into the bowl with the ricotta mixture and the whites in another clean (very clean and dry, with no traces of oil or grease) bowl.
 I use the stand mixer for the whites and put them directly in the mixing bowl.

 - Try using an extra small bowl for cracking each egg so you don’t run the risk of the tiniest bit of yolk getting into the whites since it will prevent them from beating as they should.

-- Beat whites for 30 seconds and gradually add HALF the amount of sugar while beating at medium speed.
+- Beat whites for 30 seconds and gradually add the remaining HALF of the sugar while beating at medium speed.

 - Keep on beating at high speed until it foams and triples in volume, but soft peaks form when the beater is lifted.

 - With a spatula, add the beaten egg whites to the ricotta mixture in 3 parts.
 Add the next part after almost incorporating the last part.